tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Early Data Indication

-When PSK resumption is used the client can send application data in its first flight of messages.
+When PSK resumption is used, the client can send application data in its first flight of messages.
 If the client opts to do so, it MUST supply an "early_data" extension as well as the "pre_shared_key" extension.